- Common Name(s):

 - 15-20 ft.

-- Opposite to sub-opposite, simple leaves; 1-3 in. long; medium to dark green; finely serrated; corky winged branches; excellent red fall color
+- Elliptic to obovate, crenulate to serrulate opposite to sub-opposite, simple leaves; 1-3 in. long; medium to dark green; finely serrated; corky winged branches; excellent red fall color

 - Upright mound; horizontal branches; flat top